Marlborough Royal Free Grammar School: History

-The Abolition of Chantries Act of 1547 closed all of the Kingdom of England's chantries, including the Hospital of St John, Marlborough.
+The Dissolution of Colleges Act 1547 closed all of the Kingdom of England's chantries, including the Hospital of St John, Marlborough.
 The town's burgesses then petitioned the Crown for the hospital to be converted into a "'Free-scole for the inducement of youth", and by letters patent dated 18 October 1550 a grammar school was established.
 The former hospital thus became the school's first home, but in 1578 it was demolished and a new building was erected which provided a schoolroom, a house for the schoolmaster, and dormitories.
 This survived until 1790.

 The school was sometimes known as King Edward's School, Marlborough, in memory of King Edward VI, but in the course of the 18th century it began to be known as Marlborough Grammar School.

 In 1834 a Charity Commissioners' report called the school the "Free Grammar School" and found that its original purpose was to teach Greek, Latin, and the church catechism, and that the governing body was the Corporation of Marlborough.
 Fourteen boys were then being taught the prescribed subjects without the payment of fees, but had to pay for other subjects.
 There were also twenty-six "pay-scholars", including some boarders.

 In 1853 the school survived a proposal by Earl Bruce to amalgamate it with the new Marlborough College.
-During the nineteenth century it declined.
+During the nineteenth century it declined in numbers.

 In 1872, the school had endowments worth £248 a year, and there were five schoolmasters teaching 85 boys.
-Some 37 of those were "sons of persons resident three years in town" and so were on the foundation, paying fees of six guineas a year, while the rest were boarders paying between 45 and 50 Guineas.
+Some 37 of those were "sons of persons resident three years in town" and so were on the foundation, paying fees of six guineas a year, while the rest were boarders paying between 45 and 50 guineas.
 The school was entitled to Exhibitions at Brasenose College, Oxford, two worth £52 a year and four worth £36, and to a smaller number at St John's College, Cambridge.